andrewjkuo/ds-boilerplate/README.md

 │       └── visualization  <- Scripts to create exploratory and results-oriented visualizations.
 └── tests                  <- Tests for functions in src.
 ```

-## Project Philosophy
-The goal is to maintain modularity and separation of concerns:
-- **Shared Code**: All reusable code should reside in the `src/{{ cookiecutter.package_name }}` directory.
-- **Apps, Pipelines, and Notebooks**: Use the shared code in apps, pipelines, and notebooks, ensuring that your project remains clean and maintainable.

 ## Future
 * Test this template in more environments.